First-order convergence for $321$-avoiding permutations: -avoiding permutations

 does not have a common element with $\psi^{(0)}.$ Therefore, we have $\tau_r\leq\tau_{r,1} + \tau_{r,2}.$

-Since $P_1$ does not contribute to the number of insertion positions, replacing all occurences of $P_1$ by $R$ will give an upper bound and simplify the computations.
-So we can specialize on a binary sequence with letters $R$ and $P_i$ for $i\geq 2$.
-Note that the cases for the transition probabilities in \eqref{recprob} are associated with $R,P_1$ and the middle points respectively, so we have
+Since $M_1$ does not contribute to the number of insertion sites, replacing all occurences of $M_1$ by $R$ will give an upper bound and simplify the computations.
+So we can specialize on a binary sequence with letters $R$ and $M_i$ for $i\geq 2$.
+Note that the cases for the transition probabilities in \eqref{recprob} are associated with $R,M_1$ and the middle maxima respectively, so we have

 Let $S_i$ be a geometric random variable with parameter $\frac{1}{12}$ for all $i,$ which can be coupled with the waiting time for the insertion of a middle point.
-Then we let $T_1$ be a geometric random variable with parameter $\frac{1}{r+S_1},$ assuming that $S_1$ new $R$s are created.
-Continuing in this way, we have